twiddlingbits/twr-wasm/docs/api/api-c-d2d.md

 ## Overview

-Add a canvas tag to your HTML named `twr_d2dcanvas` like this example (you can use any width/height you like):
+To create a canvas surface that you can draw to using the twr-wasm 2D C drawing APIs, add a canvas tag to your HTML named `twr_d2dcanvas` like this example (you can use any width/height you like):

 ~~~
 <canvas id="twr_d2dcanvas" width="600" height="600"></canvas>